How to Make Classic Milk Tea in Only 5 Steps

 What is milk tea?

 Milk tea is a drink made with tea, water, milk, usually a sweetener and sometimes spices or other ingredients such as tapioca pearls or jellies.
 While a typical cup of tea with milk is made by adding a splash of milk to a regularly brewed cup of tea, a typical milk tea is made with more than just a splash.
 There are many types out there, but lately, the word became a synonym for boba tea.
-However, you can make a regular creamy tea with as little as 4 ingredients – plain leaves, whole milk, white sugar and water.
+However, you can make a regular creamy tea with as little as 4 ingredients – plain leaves, whole milk, and water.
 And it will still be absolutely delicious.

 Classic milk tea